paulosestini/simple-snake/README.md

-# simple-snake
+# Snake
-A simple snake game made in python with pygame
+A snake game made in python with pygame